PeersDB/peersdb/README.md

 # PeersDB

-A distributed p2p database, based on orbitdb but extend with blockchain technology to provide data integrity.
-Intended for the sharing of datasets for model training
+A distributed p2p database, based on orbitdb and intended for the sharing of datasets for model training.

 ## Table of Contents
 - [Get Started](#get-started)